Frequently Asked Questions

 Is there anything else I need to do?

-For the safety of the personnel exchanging the meters, please keep pets indoors and away from the installers during the time frame your meter is scheduled to be replaced.
-Please ensure the path to the meter and area around the meter is clear.
-There may be a short interruption in electric service when the meters are exchanged so we recommend that you unplug sensitive electronic equipment or use a surge protector to prevent the possibility of damage to your equipment or appliances.
+Please keep pets indoors and away from the installers during the timeframe your meter is scheduled to be replaced, and please ensure the path to the meter and area around the meter is clear.

 What should I do if I encounter an issue after installation?

-If you happen to have a water leak following a new water meter installation or loss of power following an electric meter replacement, or any other concern, please call the EMP 24-hour emergency number at 844-903-1207.
+Please call the EMP 24-hour emergency number at 844-903-1207 to report a water leak following a new water meter installation, loss of power following an electric meter replacement, or any other concerns.

-Can customers opt out of having their meter replaced?
+Can customers opt out of having their water meter replaced?

 Will information be collected on household water and power usage?